acidanthera/WhateverGreen/Manual/FAQ.Shiki.en.md

 Add `shikigva=1` argument to boot-args or to DeviceProperties in any GPU.

 - _How can I enable AMD DRM for Music, Safari, TV, leaving IGPU for other applications?_
 Add `shikigva=80` argument to boot-args or to DeviceProperties in any GPU.
 If this causes freezes, fallback to `shikigva=16`.
-If hardware accelerated iTunes content decoding is supported, 128 bit may also be added, i.e. `shikigva=208` or `shikigva=144` correspondingly.
 Please note that not all DRM types are available in different configurations, follow [check list](https://applelife.ru/posts/846582) to diagnose DRM support.

 - _How can I play iTunes purchased videos in QuickTime on MacPro5,1 along with Apple TV+?_
 For QuickTime movie playback along with TV+ on MacPro5,1 use one of the following: